kaistraube/ccujack_homeassistant/README.md

 # Pre-Requirements
 - CCU-Jack is installed on CCU
 - MQTT Integration is installed on HomeAssistant (only one MQTT broker could be configured on HomeAssistant, so both CCU-Jack and HomeAssistant must use the same)
-- Tool 'mosquitto_pub' to send messages to broker by hass_discovery_ccu.py is installed, e.g. Ubuntu: apt-get install mosquitto-clients
+- Tool 'mosquitto_pub' is installed to publish messages to broker by hass_discovery_ccu.py, e.g. Ubuntu: apt-get install mosquitto-clients

 # Configuration
 HomeAssistant subscribes topics with auto-discovery data (published by hass_discovery_ccu.py) from "homeassistant".